From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Read more: A Quick Guide to Benitses

-Stay here: Recent 5-star opening Angsana Corfu Resort & Spa is just north of Benitses and is one of the best luxury hotels in Corful.
-It’s within walking distance of Benitses so ideal if you know you’ll want extra dining options or somewhere to explore.
+5-star Angsana Corfu Resort & Spa is up in the hills behind Benitses and is one of the best of Corfu’s recent luxury openings.
+It’s within walking distance of Benitses so ideal if you want epic infinity pool views and modern amenities but with a selection of tavernas nearby.

-Apart from Kavos and Benitses, the south end of Corfu gets very little attention.
-But there are some wonderful resorts here hiding in plain sight.
+Away from Kavos and Benitses, the south of Corfu gets very little attention.
+But there are some wonderful places along the coast here, which are increasingly becoming the focus of luxury resort developers.

 Moraitika is the largest and most cosmopolitan place on this stretch of town, and it seems to be growing by the day.
-Here you’ll find a few bars and international restaurants as well as a slightly wider beach with a mix of pebbles and sand.
+Here you’ll find a lively low-rise resort with a small strip, a handful of bars, international restaurants, and watersports, as well as a slightly wider beach which is a mix of pebble and sand.

-Mesonghi is a bit quieter but so close that the two are practically one – it’s separated from Moraitika by a small river.
+Messonghi is a bit quieter but so close that the two are practically one – it’s separated from Moraitika by a small river.
+The vibe is more traditional.

 Transfer time: 25 minutes from Corfu airport.